Volkswagen Tiguan: Mexico

 The second generation Volkswagen Tiguan was launched in Mexico, around the same time as the North American launch, with sales starts at the same time as the US models for the 2018 model year.
-Like the US and Canadian models, it is only available as a LWB variant with optional third-row seats and initially available in four trim levels: Trendline, Trendline Plus, Comfortline, and Highline.
+Like the US and Canadian models, it was only available as a LWB variant with optional third-row seats and initially available in four trim levels: Trendline, Trendline Plus, Comfortline, and Highline.
 The R-Line was later added to the Mexican lineup as a separated trim level.
-The lower trim levels of the Tiguan were powered by a 1.4-litre TSI engine, a 2.0-litre TSI engine is only available to the Highline model.
-The Mexican-built Tiguan was qualified 5 stars by Latin NCAP in 2019 in both infant and adult passengers, and is awarded two Latin NCAP Advanced Awards, one for its pedestrian safety system and other for AEB (Autonomous Emergency Braking).
+The lower trim levels of the Tiguan were powered by a 1.4-litre TSI engine, a 2.0-litre TSI engine was only available to the Highline model.
+The Mexican-built Tiguan was qualified 5 stars by Latin NCAP in 2019 in both infant and adult passengers, and was awarded two Latin NCAP Advanced Awards, one for its pedestrian safety system and other for AEB (Autonomous Emergency Braking).

 The locally-built Tiguan was later facelifted for the Mexican market on 9 September 2021 for the 2022 model year, discontinuing the Trendline Plus and Highline trim levels.

 China

 The second generation Tiguan was launched in China by SAIC-Volkswagen in January 2017, available in both SWB and LWB variants and sold alongside the previous generation Tiguan, which was continued to be sold in China as the Tiguan Silk Road.
 The LWB Tiguan is marketed there as the Tiguan L. Both Chinese-spec Tiguans are locally assembled and offered in three trim levels: 280TSI, 330TSI and 380TSI.
-SAIC Volkswagen only produces Tiguan L and X; the SWB version is imported from Germany.
-A fastback variant based on the post-facelift model called the Tiguan X is available from October 2020.
+SAIC Volkswagen only produces Tiguan L and X; the SWB version was imported from Germany.
+A fastback variant based on the post-facelift model called the Tiguan X was available from October 2020.

 Australia

 The second generation Tiguan was first announced for the Australian market in October 2015, about one month after its debut in IAA.
 Pricing and specifications were made available in July 2016, with the local press releasing details to the market.
 Sales of the Tiguan in Australia started in September 2016.
 At launch, it was initially offered in three trim levels: Trendline, Comfortline and Highline.
-The R-Line Package is also offered and it is only available on the Highline models.
+The R-Line Package was also offered and it was only available on the Highline models.
 The Sportline trim was later added to the Australian lineup in December 2017.
 The LWB Tiguan Allspace was announced for Australia in April 2018, with the pricing and specifications were later revealed in June 2018.
-The Tiguan Allspace went on sale in Australia in July 2018 and it is available in two trim levels: Comfortline and Highline.
-Like the SWB model, the R-Line Package is also offered for the LWB model.
+The Tiguan Allspace went on sale in Australia in July 2018 and it was available in two trim levels: Comfortline and Highline.
+Like the SWB model, the R-Line Package was also offered for the LWB model.
 The Trendline model on the SWB Tiguan was discontinued in August 2018.